Are Futons Bad For Your Back?

 Firmness is Key

-The number one reason futons get a bad rap is that many are too soft, providing little back support.
-Look for a futon that’s specifically designed to be used as a bed, not just a couch.
-Higher-density foam or latex and a sturdy frame will prevent the futon from compressing too much.
-If it feels like a saggy couch, keep looking.
-Your back will thank you.
+The number one reason futons get a bad rap is that many are too soft, providing little support.
+Look for a futon that’s designed as a bed, not just a couch.

 Choose a Proper Mattress

-A quality futon mattress should be at least 6 to 8 inches thick for adequate support.
 Cotton-wrapped foam or latex cores provide good cushioning.
 Wool and cotton are also excellent natural fillers that help the futon keep its shape.
-Avoid cheaper polyester fill which can compress quickly.

 Use a Sturdy Frame